Swendude/JS-functions/index.md

 Step 3.c: Cut the cleaned strawberries into 4 parts Step 4.a: Take the banana mash, orange juice and sliced strawberries Step 4.b: Put everything into a blender and let it run until smooth

-Enjoy!
 ```
-As we can see, our recipe got a lot longer by 'expanding' the instructions for slicing and other operations.
-It would be very impractical to write all reciped this way, cookbooks would be way longer and recipes would contain a lot of repetitive steps.
-There are [8 different approaches to peeling a banana on wikiHow](https://www.wikihow.com/Peel-a-Banana) so the details may vary between cooks.
+As we can see, our recipe got a lot longer by 'expanding' the instructions for slicing and other operations into the recipe.
+It would be very impractical to write recipes this way, cookbooks would be way longer and recipes would contain a lot of repetitive steps.
+There are [8 different approaches to peeling a banana on wikiHow](https://www.wikihow.com/Peel-a-Banana) so the details may vary between cooks or might even change over time.
+This is why in normal cookbooks these verbs are considered to be understood without showing the steps to execute them.

-So we might think of the verbs we encounter in the original recipes like 'sub-instructions' that are defined somewhere else.
-This is exactly what functions are as we will see later.
-Notice how most verbs 'act on' *something* and then produce a _result_ like the verb 'Peel' can 'act on' *banana* and then produce a _Peeled banana_.
+Think of the verbs we encountered in the original recipes like 'sub-instructions' that are defined somewhere else (like a different cookbook or inside your mind).
+This is exactly what functions are in programming.
+Take a look at the verbs and notice how most of them 'act on' *something* and then produce a _result_.
+For instance, the verb 'Peel' can 'act on' *banana* and then produce a _Peeled banana_.
 Maybe you know how to juggle, you juggle something (knives, flaming torches or chainsaws) to produce a loud applause.

 Most verbs can be described using this pattern so let's come up with some names for the various parts that make up a 'sub-instruction' (which we will now call functions):

 - A Function has a *name* (or identifier).
-E.g. 'Peel' and 'Juggle'
+E.g. 'Peel' and 'Juggle.'
 - A Functions may 'act on' some (or multiple) thing, we call this the *arguments*.
-E.g. 'Banana' or 'Knives'.
-  - _Some function do not 'act on' anything but just produce results.
-E.g 'Smiling'_
+E.g. 'Banana' or 'Knives'. _Some function do not 'act on' anything but just produce results (e.g 'Smiling')._
-- A Function produces a *result*, this may be an effect like 'knives being thrown in a pattern' or it may be a thing like 'Peeled banana'
+- A Function produces a *result*, this may be an effect like 'knives being thrown in a pattern' or it may be a thing like 'Peeled banana'.

 I hope this made sense, even tough it's a bit artifical this analogy work pretty well to get a feel for functions without thinking about code yet.
 We will get to code soon enough but before continueing spent some time on the following exercises:

-_Ex 1.
+> _Ex 1.
 Write down 10 examples of functions you encounter in real life, giver their *name, arguments (if any) and result*_

 <a name="anatomy"/>
 ## Anatomy of a function